EricYuzo/crchk/README.md

 # crchk

-Verify files with CRC check
+Simple tool that uses CRC check in file name to detect corrupted files.